appbaseio/reactive-manual/content/getting-started/reactivesearch.md

 Lets add our first ReactiveSearch component: [ReactiveBase](/getting-started/reactivebase.html), it is a backend connector where we can configure the Elasticsearch index / authorization setup.

-We will be using `PascalCase` here.
-You can read more about component naming [here](https://vuejs.org/v2/guide/components-registration.html#Name-Casing).
+We will be using `kebab-case` here.
+You can read more about component naming convention [here](https://vuejs.org/v2/guide/components-registration.html#Name-Casing).

 We will demonstrate creating an index using [appbase.io](https://appbase.io) service, although you can use any Elasticsearch backend within ReactiveBase.